 Powerco Community Fund

-That’s why our fund provides support of up to $5,000 for one-off projects that are focused on connecting communities.
+That’s why our Powerco Community Fund provides support up to $5,000 for one-off projects that are focused on connecting and supporting the communities we operate in.

 Tangata Marae - skills sharing workshops